Gowriprasanth30/INDE577/README.md

 ## Project - 577
-This repository is created by Gowri Prasanth, a graduate Industrial Engineering student of Rice.
+This repository is created by Gowri Prasanth.R, a graduate Industrial Engineering student of Rice.
 It contains all projects created in my graduate level INDE 577 Data Science and Machine Learning course which instructed by Randy Davila, during the Spring 2022 semester at the Rice University.
 This data science course covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
 We are recommended use the textbook :Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron.

 This course provides me the concepts, tools, and intuition that I needed to implement programs capable of learning from data.
 It covers a large number of techniques, from the simplest and most commonly algorithms, such as K-Nearest Neighbors and Linear Regression, to some of the Deep Learning techniques.
 The below content section shows the most but not limited to the topics I have learned in the class.
 ## Algorithms